-It currently converts at 67.2%, which isn’t bad.
-It does well because I am only asking you to enter your website URL.
-I’m not selling anything, nor am I even asking you for your email address.
-For that reason it’s easy for me to have a high conversion rate through a short landing page.
+In 2013 it converted at 67.2%, which isn’t bad.
+It’s still quite active.
+It does well because we are only asking you to enter your website URL.
+We’re not selling anything, nor are we even asking you for your email address.
+For that reason it’s easy for us to have a high conversion rate through a short landing page.

 On the other hand, if you are asking someone to make a $1,000 purchase from your site, you will need a long landing page.
 No matter what you are selling, people are always nervous about big purchases even if your company is well known.
 By having a long landing page, you’ll be able to build a connection with your visitors, plus you’ll be able to answer all of their objections.

 Break up your landing pages